augustovictor/software-architecture-specialization/README.md

 #### Principles to achieve Flexibility, Reusability and Maintainability
 - Separation of concerns
-    - Some concerns can lead to more so we have to consider:
+    - Some concerns can lead to more concerns so we have to consider:
         - What information the implementation represents;
         - What it manipulates;
         - What gets presented at the end;